 First diagnose the cause of the thinning lawn and proceed from there.
 Pest problems are usually the least common reason for a thin lawn, while improper fertilizing, watering or mowing are the most common reasons.
 Excessive traffic from children or pets is another common cause.

-Once the cause has been determined and treated, routine lawn management will thicken the grass back up.
-The process can be shortened if the thin areas are aerated and over-seeded with a good quality seed.
+Once you have determined and treated the cause, routine lawn management will thicken the grass back up.
+You can shorten the process if you aerate the thin areas and over-seed them with a good quality seed.

 - Necrotic Ring Spot in Turf Grass

 Do you have a question?
 Try Ask an Expert!